University Style Guide

 Use Aggieville in all references.
 The ‘Ville is acceptable in headlines and direct quotes.
 It is the oldest shopping center of its kind in Kansas.
 The first business opened in 1889 on the edge of the Kansas State Agricultural College.
-Now it has more than 100 businesses in a four-city-block area.
+Now it has about 100 businesses in a four-city-block area.

 Second reference: Ahearn or the field house.
 Field house is written as two words when used with Ahearn and when used as a common noun, but some field houses at other universities are spelled as one word.
 Ahearn seats 5,000, with no seating on the track.
 The building is named for Mike Ahearn, basketball coach from 1906 to 1911 and director of athletics from 1930 to 1947.
 The last intercollegiate basketball game took place there in 1988.

 Same in all references.
 All Faiths Chapel is in the same building as Danforth Chapel and is dedicated to students who died in World War II and the Korean War.
 All Faiths Chapel was dedicated in 1956 and seats just fewer than 500 people.
 In 1961, a 40-rank pipe organ was installed.